 Subscription Television Services (IPTV)

 Internet Protocol Television (IPTV) services provided by your ISP come into your home using the same broadband connection as your internet service.
-To provide connection flexibility, the Gateway will then distribute the television signal in three possible ways to the Set Top Boxes (STBs) connected to you televisions throughout your home:
+To provide connection flexibility, the Gateway will then distribute the television signal in three possible ways to the Set-Top Boxes (STBs) connected to your televisions throughout your home:

 - Connecting a switch to the Ethernet coming from the Gateway allows the connection of several devices, including a pod on the same Ethernet cable.

 - Media Over Coaxial (MoCA) - The signal for your STBs will be sent from the Gateway through the coaxial cables in your home.
-Since the Wi-Fi is not needed to provide IPTV service, you should disable all Wi-Fi being broadcast by the Gateway.
-Plume will handle the Wi-Fi for the home.
+Since WiFi is not needed to provide IPTV service, you should disable all WiFi being broadcast by the Gateway.
+Plume will handle the WiFi for the home.

-- In cases where the STB requires a specific Wi-FI channel to be used, you need to continue using the Wi-Fi provided by the Gateway.
-The adaptive nature of Plume prevents the use of a specific Wi-Fi channel.
-Use a different SSID for your Plume network and forget the old Wi-Fi network on all devices except the STBs.
-This will allow Plume to manage the Wi-Fi for all devices except the STBs, which are connected to directly to the Gateway.
+- In cases where the STB requires a specific WiFI channel to be used, you need to continue using the WiFi provided by the Gateway.
+The adaptive nature of Plume prevents the use of a specific WiFi channel.
+Use a different SSID for your Plume network and forget the old WiFi network on all devices except the STBs.
+This will allow Plume to manage the WiFi for all devices except the STBs, which are connected directly to the Gateway.

-Some ISP provided Gateways and Set Top Boxes are able to use a combination of these connections to provide IPTV service throughout your home.
-If that is the case, use the hardwired options as much as possible to keep the airways clear for your Plume WiFi network.
+Some ISP-provided Gateways and Set-Top Boxes are able to use a combination of these connections to provide IPTV service throughout your home.
+If that is the case, use the hardwired options as much as possible to keep the airways clear for your Plume network.

 Examples: Virgin Media